1881 Tennis Dress, Harper’s Bazar

 Until the mid 1800s, for most people in the US were not concerned with getting exercise.
 People led active lives where their work provided enough physical activity.
 But the Industrial Revolution changed all that.
-In changing from rural to urban lives, people became more stationary, and as a result, there was an increased level of diseases that are associated with a lack of exercise, such as heart disease.
+In changing from rural to urban lives, people became more stationary.
+As a result there was an increased level of diseases that are associated with a lack of exercise, such as heart disease.

-In Europe, the idea of gymnastics had taken hold, and with the immigrants, this idea spread to the States.
-Gymnastic clubs formed, and schools started programs of physical fitness, for both boys and girls.
-At the same time, there was an increased interested in the healthfulness of sea bathing.
+In Europe the idea of gymnastics had taken hold, and this idea spread to the States through European immigration.
+Gymnastic clubs formed, and schools started programs of physical fitness for both boys and girls.
+At the same time there was an increased interested in the healthfulness of sea bathing.
 Special clothing was developed for both gymnastics and for bathing.

 1919 New Idea Quarterly pattern catalog

 By the dawn of the 20th century, special sports clothing was being developed for those wealthy enough to have the time for leisure pursuits.
 Riding habits, swimsuits, gymnastic suits, bicycling ensembles, and tennis skirts were an important part of not only the upper class wardrobe, but that of the growing middle class as well.

 By the late 1910s, the word sportswear was being used not only for active sports clothing, but also for the clothing that would have been worn for “outings,” or more casual outdoor activities.